 You voted on your 10 favorite piano concertos and we aired them on WFMT along with 10 piano concertos that might be less familiar to you.
-Which of the concertos below are discoveries to you?
-Which of your favorites would you add to the list?
-Tell us in the comments below.
+Jump to full playlist

 1. Beach: Piano Concerto in C-sharp minor, Op 45

-Alan Feinberg, piano; Nashville Symphony Orchestra / Kenneth Schermerhorn.
+Alan Feinberg, piano; Nashville Symphony Orchestra: Kenneth Schermerhorn, conductor.
 Naxos 8.559139

 2. Montsalvatge: Concierto Breve

-Jenny Lin, piano; North German Radio Philharmonic / Celso Antunes.
+Jenny Lin, piano; North German Radio Philharmonic: Celso Antunes, conductor.
 Hännsler 98.642

 Xavier Montsalvatge was among Spain’s most important composers of the 20th century.
 His music often drew upon his native Catalan traditions or borrowed from Caribbean sources.
 Montsalvatge’s only piano concerto, Concierto Breve, was written for his close friend Alicia de Larrocha, who championed the work.

-Derek Han, piano; Chicago Sinfonietta / Paul Freeman.
+Derek Han, piano; Chicago Sinfonietta: Paul Freeman, conductor.
 Pro Arte CDS-341

 Considered one of America’s first major composers, Edward MacDowell demonstrated few traces of his homeland in his music.
 During his studies in Europe, he met Franz Liszt, who helped launch the young composer’s career.
 MacDowell was also a fine pianist, as shown in the Second Piano Concerto, his most popular work.